Holiday Ribbon Loaf Recipe

 - Heavy-duty aluminum foil and 1-1/2-inch-wide ribbon

 - 1. Dissolve yeast in warm water; set aside.
-In a bowl, combine 1 cup flour, sugar and salt.
+In a mixing bowl, combine 1 cup flour, sugar and salt.
 Add milk, eggs, 2 tablespoons butter and yeast mixture.
 Beat on low speed until mixed; beat on medium for 3 minutes.
 Stir in raisins, cherries if desired and enough of the remaining flour to form a soft dough.

 - 2. Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1-1/2 hours.
 Punch dough down; let rest 10 minutes.
 Shape into an 8-in. x 5-in. rectangle.
 Fold foil into a 20-in. x 1-1/2-in strip and 15-in. x 1-1/2-in.
 Grease strips; place on a greased baking sheet in the shape of a cross.
 Center dough over strips.
 Melt remaining butter and brush over dough.
 Wrap strips loosely around dough, overlapping edges 1 in. and securing with a paper clip.
 Cover and let rise until doubled, about 30 minutes.